Learning unbiased group-wise registration (LUGR) and joint segmentation: evaluation on longitudinal diffusion MRI: Methods

 \subsection{Joint optimization framework}

-In this work, we integrate the proposed unbiased registration with a segmentation task in a single analytical framework.
+In this work, we integrate the proposed unbiased registration module, LUGR, with a segmentation task in a single analytical framework.
 Input images are aligned to the mean-space to be jointly segmented, making use of information from all images and ensuring spatial correspondence of the segmented structure across images.
-The overview of the proposed joint framework is presented in Figure.~\ref{fig1}.
+The overview of the proposed joint framework is presented in Fig.~\ref{fig1}.

 In short, the image set $\{I_1,\, ..., I_n \}$ in native space are first aligned to an implicit mean-space of the group with $\mathcal{G}_{\boldsymbol{\Psi}}$.
 The aligned images $\{I_1(\boldsymbol{\mathcal{T}}_1),...,I_n(\boldsymbol{\mathcal{T}}_n)\}$ are then concatenated for the segmentation of $\overline S$, where $\overline S$ can be viewed as the segmentation of the implicit reference image $\overline I$.
 We assume that the structure of interest to be segmented has normal appearance.
 The segmentation task is implemented in a learning-based manner using a mapping function $\mathcal{F}_{\boldsymbol{\Theta}}$, i.e.,